 Throw out the celery if using outside stalks, and blend using one of those handy-dandy hand blenders.

 Break spaghetti or use small noodles (e.g., fedelini or capellini)—large noodles absorb too much broth.
 Boil noodles in a separate pot, until three-quarters cooked.
 Then drain off the water and simply add the right amount of broth to you noodle pot.
 Let noodles and broth cook together until done.

 - If you have fresh parsley on hand, throw some in.

 - Don’t chop the vegetables—they blend better whole.

 - You discard the outside celery stalks because they don't blend well.

 - If the broth looks too thick, add water.
 If it’s not tasty enough, add more salt and pepper.

 - A Dutch oven is a stout pot with handles on both sides that looks like it would make a nice home for upper-middle-class goldfish.

 - You could substitute yams, sweet potatoes, or butternut squash for the potatoes.
-You can also add spinach, Swiss chard, zucchini, leeks, or cauliflower with the vegetables.
+You can also add Swiss chard or leeks with the vegetables.

 If you don't have a hand blender, pour soup through a strainer into a large bowl.
 The vegetables will stay in the strainer.
 Then blend vegetables with a couple ladles of broth, and pour back into pot and mix.
 Remember, never put anything hot through a blender—it will explode!